 Zero emission vehicles will be in the limelight on 15th June as part of the first National Clean Air Day being celebrated in the city.
-The bright sparks at The Environment Centre and Southampton City Council will be organising activities around the Bargate to raise awareness of pollution-free transport and ways to improve air quality.
+The bright sparks at The Environment Centre, Transition Southampton and Southampton City Council will be organising activities around the Bargate to raise awareness of pollution-free transport and ways to improve air quality.
 There will be stalls in four locations in the City – more details to be announced soon.

 It would also be great to have a Southampton version of this iconic set of images, showing how much space is taken up by 72 people on bikes, in cars or on a bus.
 Cars alone produce almost a quarter of the dirty air that we breathe, clogging up both our lungs and our roads – can we make the switch to cleaner air and safer streets?

 The One Show (BBC One) will be filming in Mayflower Park on Monday 3rd April on the subject of cruise ships and air pollution.
 If you’d like to take part, and share your views on air quality in the port, please let the Clean Air Southampton team know! email@example.com

 You can also take part in a citizen science project to measure levels of nitrogen dioxide around the country.
 Order a Clean Air Kit from Friends of the Earth who are collecting nationwide data on this type of air pollution.
 How clean is the air where you are?

 waded through carefully read hundreds of pages of government policy, technical data and development plans in order to respond to various consultations relating to air pollution.
 We discovered that the Port of Southampton is intent on significant growth but has not considered the resulting impact on air quality; we heavily criticised the Government’s piecemeal plan for Clean Air Zones; and we threw a multitude of questions at Highways England about their scheme to improve congestion on a major route to the port.